How to Stage Your Zoom BackgroundMay 22, 2020

 Just like in staging, when we want our staged homes to make the best first impression, it is also imperative that we make our best impression in Zoom meetings.
 Staging Studio also wrote a blog with ideas for staging an attractive work-from-home space.

 Place a ‘Do Not Disturb’ sign up on the door to the room.
 Find a quiet place without distractions and let everyone in your household know you are on a VIDEO call.
-Keep out not just your human family, but your animals, too–barking, scratching at the door, running behind you can all be distracting.
+Keep out not just your human family, but your animals, too – barking, scratching at the door, and running behind you can all be distracting.

 Stage Your Camera Optics